-This piece suggests a Linux cloud hosting VPS (virtual private server) in order to accelerate your company with cloud computing.
-However, what’s really exciting about the cloud is not specific solutions but the way in which its speed and agility will change all of our lives, so we will explore that topic as well.
+This piece suggests a Linux cloud hosting VPS (virtual private server) to accelerate your company with cloud computing.
+However, what’s exciting about the cloud is not specific solutions, but how its speed and agility will change all of our lives, so we will explore that topic.
 Here’s our basic outline:

 - Introduction: Scope of the cloud